English Breakfast is our most famous tea.

-We get to visit tea gardens worldwide to find the top teas for our English breakfast.
+We visit tea gardens worldwide to find the top teas for our English breakfast.

-Full-bodied Assam picked during the hot months go rightly with the fresh flavour of top standard African teas.
+Full-bodied Assam picked during the hot months goes rightly with the fresh flavour of top standard African teas.

-Our next stop is the charming Sri Lankan highlands for tea leaves that include a true depth of taste to the blend.
+Our next stop is the charming Sri Lankan highlands for tea leaves that include the blend’s actual depth of taste.

-A worthwhile journey for a really amazing cup of tea.
+A worthwhile journey for a fantastic cup of tea.

 Enjoy plain and sweetened – the choice is yours.